 Limited pilot regions could explain the lukewarm response to the scheme.

-Other possible reasons include low income, tedious processes in claiming tax deductions, unattractive product returns (2.5% to 3.5% for pension insurance products, similar to returns of money market funds, which are more liquid), a volatile stock market, and the lack of distribution models, which encourage long-term holding of investments.
+Other possible reasons include low income, tedious processes in claiming tax deductions, unattractive product returns (2.5% to 3.5% for pension insurance products, similar to returns of money market funds, which are more liquid), a volatile stock market, and the lack of long-term oriented investment mindsets.
 Furthermore, no new products were included in the tax benefit scheme in May 2019, one year after the start of the pilot.

 Some managers told Cerulli that mutual fund buyers could be more responsive to tax incentives compared to insurance policyholders.
 Once individual account issues are resolved, they expect good prospects for PTFs to at least distinguish themselves from similar balanced funds or ordinary funds of funds.